Psalmcee/landing-page/README.md

 # landing-page

-this is a homepage that displays the current time and changes the background image according to day and night
+this is a homepage that displays the current time and changes the background image according to the parts of the day